tmuratc/airflow-bigquery-elt/README.md

 ## SWAGGER API-BIGQUERY DATA PIPELINE ORCHESTRATION
-- A daily pipeline that extracts data from 3 endpoint and save final results to BigQuery table.
+- A daily pipeline that extracts data from 3 endpoints and save final results to BigQuery table.
 - DAG diagram is specified in jpeg file.
 - Project aims to reusability on staging process for any given 3 endpoints.